lostflux/buzzquiz/README.md

 - I also added a "reset" button and a semi-transparent overlay for the "quiz complete" message that closes the message when clicked, thus simulating the "clicking outside the modal to dismiss it" behavior.
+- I also made the sire responsive to different screen sizes.

 ### On the Javascript Side